 There’s no perfect equivalent to the Robinhood app in Canada.
 Yes, you can get other investing apps with most of its features but not in a single app at the moment.

 Even at that, some of the features will still be missing.
-For example, you can’t buy fractional shares at Wealthsimple Trade or Questrade.
+For example, you can’t buy fractional shares at Questrade and they are limited on Wealthsimple Trade.

 But if you’re ready to start investing, choose one of the Robinhood Canada alternatives above.
 They have more than enough features for new investors.